move-coop/parsons/docs/donorbox.rst

 `Donorbox <https://donorbox.org/>`_ is an online donation platform through which donors can make one-off or recurring donations.
 This Parsons class provides methods for extracting donors, campaigns, donations, and plans.

+The documentation for the underlying Donorbox API can be found `here <https://github.com/donorbox/donorbox-api>`_.

 .. note::
     To authenticate, go to your account on donorbox.org and select the "API & Zapier Integration" option under Add-ons.
 Enable the add-on.
 (Note that currently Donorbox charges to enable this feature.)